-How many of us who are in sales are taught to "go for the close", "seal the deal", or "win the business".
-These directives imply that the salesperson is acting upon some malleable individual who is waiting for you to save him / her from a perpetual state of analysis / paralysis.
+How many of us who are in sales are taught to "go for the close", "seal the deal", or "win the business."
+These directives imply that the salesperson is acting upon some malleable individual who is waiting for you to save him or her from a perpetual state of analysis/ paralysis.

 The reality couldn't be further from the truth.
 Buyers today are more educated, savvy, prepared than ever before.
 This is true of both business to business and business to consumer purchasers in any domain.
 What buyers need (and expect) is someone who will meet them where they are in their buying process and take them on productive and minimally painful purchasing journey.